 When a user launches an AR mobile app based on any of these two AR platforms, the tracker checks whether there is a map available or creates a new map using stereo calculation.
 As long a user moves around, new objects appear in the field of view and new 3D points appear on the map while making a map larger.

 It is worth noting that ARCore maintains larger maps, which makes the system more reliable.
 Therefore, if the user’s device loses tracking, ARCore will better recover a map.

 In fact, there are few significant differences between these two platforms.
 The same as ARKit, ARCore works with Java/OpenGL and other engines and frameworks mentioned above.

 Also, unlike Tango, ARCore will support many existing devices eliminating the need for any specific hardware, e.g. a specialized camera or sensor.

 When it comes to software, both AR platforms have their limitations.
 ARKit is only compatible with iPads or iPhones on a base of iOS 11 and higher.
 ARCore, on the other hand, will run on portable devices on a base of Android 7.0 Nougat and higher.

-If you are into an augmented reality application development, you might also like our article How Much Does an Augmented Reality App Cost in 2018?
+If you are into an augmented reality application development, you might also like our article How Much Does an Augmented Reality App Cost?